 - Weight Training (both on my own and through guided workouts)

-- Running (3 / 6 / 10 miles – read my thoughts on the benefits of running)
+- Running (3 / 6 / 10 miles – read my thoughts on the benefits of running or learn how to start running)

 - Yoga (yoga helps with balance, strength, power, endurance)